Last Updated on

 Visit the Bucharest Christmas Market

-Last year it was a complex fair organized in Piata Universitatii with concerts, over 60 small houses with handmade products (paintings, Christmas decorations, and other products) and food.
+Last year it was a complex fair organized in Piata Universitatii with concerts, 100 small houses with handmade products (paintings, Christmas decorations, and other products) and food.
 The market is opened for a month.

 Children can meet Santa Claus – there is a special house opened (and they receive a sweet as a gift 😉 ).